-- 1. SAR Operations - a.
-Define the role of the field team for these types of missions: - (1) Lost person search; - (2) Downed aircraft search; - Upon being approved for certification by the ASRC Board of Directors, the ASRC Training Officer will provide a certificate of certification to the member.
-This certificate will be in the official ASRC IS/SM-IV Certification Format, as defined by the ASRC Training Officer, and which contains at a minimum: - a.
-The full name of the Appalachian Search and Rescue Conference; - b.
-The ASRC logo; - c.
-The name of the member granted the certification; - d.
-The name of the certification granted - e.
-The date issued; - f.
-The date of expiration/recertification; and - g.
-The signature of the ASRC Training Officer
+- 2. Upon being approved for certification by the ASRC Board of Directors, the ASRC Training Officer will provide a certificate of certification to the member.
+This certificate will be in the official ASRC IS/SM-IV Certification Format, as defined by the ASRC Training Officer, and which contains at a minimum: - a) The full name of the Appalachian Search and Rescue Conference; - b) The ASRC logo; - c) The name of the member granted the certification; - d) The name of the certification granted - e) The date issued; - f) The date of expiration/recertification. - g) The signature of the ASRC Training Officer

-VIII.
-ASRC Search Manager Type III (SM-III)
+IX.ASRC Search Manager Type III (SM-III)